parth-shettiwar/Controlling-Epidemics-and-Economics-Activity-in-Interacting-Communities/README.md

 ## Code
 The coding has been done for simulation of the first objective function as proposed in the Report.
 Dynamic programming has been used across states.
 A window frame
 also has been used (Time upto which function should be optimized).
 At each time step, optimal control parameters are computed.
 Following are the preliminary results  for 54 epochs.
 S = Susceptible, I = Infected, A = Asymptomatic, R = Recovered.
+There are 2 communities involved hence they are indexed by 1 or 2 to represent the state respectively for each community.
 The code takes about 4-5 hours with the current parameters, since the state space is relatively huge.

 ## Results